Vascular Neurology Fellowship

 Cerebrovascular disease and epidemiology.

-Dr. Sharma is an Assistant Professor of Neurology.
+Dr. Opara is a Clinical Assistant Professor of Neurology.

 Special Clinical and/or Research Interests: